 - Submissions must be previously unpublished.
 Finalist entries will appear in the Agnes Scott Writers’ Festival Magazine; authors retain all rights to their materials and may publish them elsewhere after the competition.

 - Submit entries as Word-compatible or PDF attachments to the Agnes Scott Writers’ Festival at Submittable: https://agnesscottwritersfestivalcontest.submittable.com/submit Submit each story, essay, play, or poem in a separate file.
 The author’s name must not appear within the file.
 The brief cover letter must include the author’s name, school, email address, and phone number, followed by a list of titles of all works submitted, including titles of individual poems.

-- Entries must be typed in a standard 12-point black-type font (no script fonts) and entries in short fiction and the personal essay must be double-spaced.
+- Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play.
+Entries must be typed in a standard 12-point black-type font (no script fonts).
+Entries in short fiction and creative nonfiction must be double-spaced.
 Entries may use global formatting (for example, first line indents) that can easily be changed to our template for publication.

 - Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
 One-act plays must be no longer than 30 pages and typed in the approved professional format.
 (See the “Formatting Guide” at http://www.samuelfrench.com.)